whoschek/bzfs/README.md

     --delete-missing-snapshots step, if any, delete existing
     destination datasets that do not exist within the source dataset if they are included via --{include|exclude}-dataset-regex
-    --{include|exclude}-dataset policy.
-Also delete an existing
+    --{include|exclude}-dataset --exclude-dataset-property policy.
-    destination dataset that has no snapshot if all descendants of that dataset do not have a snapshot either (again, only if the existing destination dataset is included via
+    Also delete an existing destination dataset that has no snapshot if all descendants of that dataset do not have a snapshot either (again, only if the existing destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset
-    --{include|exclude}-dataset-regex --{include|exclude}-dataset
+    --exclude-dataset-property policy).
+Does not recurse without
-    policy).
-Does not recurse without --recursive.
+    --recursive.

 <!-- -->